apocas/dashode/README.md

 ## Design notes

- * To feature a stupid simple usage
+ * Usage must be stupid simple
  * Monolithic/self-contained
  * Realtime only
  * Behave like a debug tool / bragging dashboard